-On our journeys as guitarists and musicians we will always be learning, and we'll probably change our minds many times on what, exactly, makes or breaks a guitar.
-So, really it's personal question, subject to your own experiences, biases and opinions.
+On our journeys as guitarists and musicians, we will always be learning, and we'll probably change our minds many times on what, exactly, makes or breaks a guitar.
+So, really it's a personal question, subject to your own experiences, biases, and opinions.

 But I also think it is much more complicated than simply deciding which qualities are most important in a guitar.
 I feel like there is a lot I haven't touched on, and probably some things I'll think about later that I should have mentioned.

 You can probably think of a few things I haven't too.
 So, I'm hoping you won't just vote in polls, but also leave a comment and let me and other readers know what you have to say.
 What makes a guitar sound good?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.